 - Notably averted in the Grand Finale of Smallville: a resurrected Lex Luthor gets dosed with an amnesia pill erasing his entire life.
 Despite this, within a decade he becomes President of the United States and the most evil man in the world.

 - Ben Chang of Community claims to be suffering from 'Changnesia' for the duration of season four, presenting himself as the confused and harmless amnesic Kevin.
 This convinces nearly everyone to let him off the fact that he briefly took over the school via armed coup.
-When he casually admits in season five to have faked the whole thing, he's still not brought to account for what he did.
+When Chang admits he faked the whole thing, he finally gets brought to justice...sort of.

 - Mummy: The Curse inverts this: your character is at his most monstrous when his Memory is low, and he becomes a better person the more of his memories he recovers.